AWS cloud practitioner notes - EC2

 AWS ECS (Elastic container service) or EKS (Elastic Kubernetes service)

-ECS is designed to orchestrated your containers at scale, without the hassel to manage your own cluster.
+ECS is designed to orchestrated your containers at scale, without the hassle to manage your own cluster.
 ECS can run on top of EC2, so then you can manage details under the hood.
 Also AWS offers Fargate to deploy containers, which is a managed service that removes the access to low level components such as the operational system.
 In short:

 - ECS on EC2 you manage